- Deep red color and plump oblong shape.

 - Sprout whole grains after rinsing well and sprinkle on salads, sandwiches, and juice into smoothies.

-Our red fife is grown in beautiful British Columbia on healthy organic soils.
+Our red fife is grown in Western Canada on healthy organic soils.

 It is part of Fieldstone Granary's coordinated Organic Producer plan, where crops are grown within one degree of separation, according to the high standards of the Canadian Organic Regime.
 This way Fieldstone can assure a high level of purity and integrity of the grain.